Getting started: Push Notifications in Swift

 Add Location (when in use), Location (Always), Location Push Service Extension, and Push Notifications capabilities to the Signing & Capabilities tab in the Xcode project target settings.

 Add Location Push Service Extension target as described at the Apple Developer Portal.
 For simplicity, use Automatically manage signing, so all needed identifiers are created for you by Xcode (with XC prefix in their display name).
-Your Location Push Service Extension should have a bundle identifier of your app with a suffix of extension's product name (e.g., the.company.TheApp.TheExtension).
+Your Location Push Service Extension should have a bundle identifier of your app with a suffix of extension's product name (for example, the.company.TheApp.TheExtension).

 Add these methods to your AppDelegate class: